Dancing and movement is the thread between Saul’s work and study in performance and fashion.

 I started by making music with my brother.
 I always danced but took it more seriously throughout my teenage years, School was a constant fight between my dance tutor wanting me to attend her summer school but my fine art tutor arguing for me to attend hers.

-Saul’s ‘Unit’ project was inspired by London gangs.
+Credit: Video of Saul’s ‘Unit’ project.
 He took a model wearing his collection to his MA course interview to show how important movement was to the design of the garments.

 How would you describe yourself and your work?